 - When to Take It Out: On short to mid-range putts (inside 20 feet) where you feel confident about your line.
 Taking the pin out gives you the full 4.25 inches of the hole to use.
 It removes the risk of a freak ricochet off the pin itself.
 Also, always pull a pin that is leaning noticeably toward you, as it significantly shrinks your target.

-Controlling the arival speed of your putts is a great start.
-But shots anriving an hour at 100 miles an hour will also face the same problems if conditions arent favourable.
-It is also good to check the conditions of the holes on the course.
+Controlling the arrival speed of your putts is a great start.
+It's also essential to check the conditions of the holes on the course.
 While pacing your first putt, take a quick look.
 Is the cup liner sitting flush with the turf, or is it raised?
 Does the edge look frayed, compressed, and bumpy?
 You can't ask the greenkeeper to recut it for you, but this awareness prepares you.
 If you know the cup liner is high, you'll know that extra-firm putts are especially risky on that day.
-Knowledge and adapting to the conditions around you gives you the mental edge and lets your skills do rest.
+Knowledge and adapting to the conditions around you give you the mental edge and let your skills do the rest.

-When you have a choice, consider a lower-trajectory shot like a bump-and-run instead of a high-loftedlob that lands near the hole.
-When a ball tumbles towards the hole with overspin instead dropping from high-up and land with lots of backspin, then it is more likely to fall into the cup rather than checking up hard on the lip and potentially catching it the wrong way.
+When you have a choice, consider a lower-trajectory shot like a bump-and-run instead of a high-lofted lob that lands near the hole.
+When a ball tumbles towards the hole with overspin instead of dropping from high up and landing with lots of backspin, it is more likely to fall into the cup rather than checking up hard on the lip and potentially catching it the wrong way.

 Final Thoughts